 The New Chitose airport is home to ROYCE Chocolate World, the first chocolate factory and museum located inside an airport in Japan!

-They stock over 200 varieties of Royce chocolates, including speciality Royce chocolates you can’t buy anywhere else.
+World of Royce chocolate in Japan stocks over 200 varieties of Royce chocolates, including speciality Royce chocolates you can’t buy anywhere else.

 MORINAGA DARS CHOCOLATE BARS

 - chocolate rum raisin

 - chocolate strawberry

 BUY NOW ON AMAZON: Morinaga DARS Milk Chocolate Bar